Spin Excitations and Flat Electronic Bands in a Cr-based Kagome Superconductor: Introduction

 The chromium-based kagome metal {\Cr} has recently been discovered and identified as a promising candidate~\cite{Liu2023-vk}.
-Notably, this material exhibits phase transitions characterized by the appearance of superlattice peaks observed by x-ray diffraction below 54K, suggested to be a unidirectional density wave order.
-First principle calculations reveal multiple competing spin density wave phases, suggesting strong magnetic fluctuations and frustration~\cite{Xu2023-pn, Wu2024}.
-Under the application of hydrostatic pressure, this order is suppressed, and a superconducting dome appears with a \tc~peaking at 6.4 K. The phase diagram is reminiscent of that of other known unconventional superconducting families such as the iron-based superconductors and cuprates, where superconductivity competes with other symmetry-breaking electronic orders~\cite{Fernandes2022-tq, Armitage2010-px}.
-By combining polarization-dependent ARPES measurements and DFT calculations, we provide a systematic study of the electronic structure of this new kagome system.
-Our measurements reveal that the measured Fermi surface and VHSs match reasonably well with DFT predictions~\cite{Liu2023-vk, Xu2023-pn}.
-However, we identify the presence of FBs at \ef~extending through a large range of the Brillouin zone, with a mixture of multiple orbital characters.
-Its location in energy is much closer to \ef~compared to that from the DFT calculations, suggesting the presence of electron correlation effects.
-Moreover, as the temperature is lowered across the density wave order transition temperature, this FB exhibits a downward shift of approximately 20 meV away from the {\ef}, suggesting its potentially important role in the emergence of the density wave order.
-Consequently, our measurements reveal {\Cr} as an important kagome platform where flat bands are tuned to the vicinity of the Fermi level and, as a result, participate in the electronic orders that appear in proximity to superconductivity.
+Notably, this material exhibits phase transitions characterized by the appearance of superlattice peaks observed by X-ray diffraction (XRD) below \tc~$= 54$ K, suggested to be a unidirectional charge density wave (CDW) order.
+Magnetic susceptibility and nuclear magnetic resonance measurements indicate the simultaneous onset of a magnetic order~\cite{Liu2023-vk}.
+First principle calculations reveal multiple competing density wave phases \cite{Xu2023-pn, Wu2024}.
+Under the application of hydrostatic pressure, the two orders are separated in temperature and suppressed, and a superconducting dome appears with a $T_c$~peaking at 6.4 K \cite{Liu2023-vk}.
+Although the phase diagram is reminiscent of that of other known unconventional superconducting families such as the iron-based superconductors and cuprates where superconductivity competes with static magnetic order~\cite{Fernandes2022-tq, Armitage2010-px}, there has not yet been understanding of the nature of the competing order nor evidence of FBs and their association with magnetism across the 54 K phase transition.

+By combining polarization-dependent angle-resolved photoemission spectroscopy (ARPES) measurements and DFT calculations, we unveil the presence of FBs near \ef~extending through a large portion of the BZ.
+As the temperature is lowered across \tc, this FB exhibits a downward shift of approximately 20 meV away from the {\ef}.
+From resonant inelastic X-ray scattering (RIXS) experiments, we find clear non-dispersive magnetic excitations above the density wave transition temperature near the BZ center.
+The overall energy spread as well as the center energy position of the magnetic excitations show an increase below \tc, consistent with the observed shift in FBs from the ARPES measurements.
+Therefore, our combined ARPES and RIXS measurements signal that the low temperature order contains a component that is magnetic in origin and that the associated excitations include electron-hole excitations of FBs, implying that FBs in the vicinity of the Fermi level play a role in the magnetic excitations in proximity to unconventional superconductivity~\cite{Fernandes2022-tq,RevModPhys.87.855,RevModPhys.84.1383,Si23.1}.